Write unit test in Python

 Now we will see how to use the Python unittest framework to write the three tests executed in the previous section.

-Firstly, let’s say the main application code is in a file called user.py.
-We will write our unit tests in a file called test_user.py.
+Firstly, let’s assume that the main application code is in the file user.py.
+You will write your unit tests in a file called test_user.py.

 To use the unittest framework we have to do the following: